-The Crane Meadows Rice-Skunk Lake Important Bird Area is located in Morrison County about 5 miles southeast of Little Falls, MN and 65 miles northwest of the Twin Cities.
+The Crane Meadows Rice-Skunk Lake Important Bird Area is located in Morrison County about 5 miles SE of Little Falls, MN and 65 miles NW of the Twin Cities.
 It is easily accessed via U.S. Hwy 10.
-Situated between Camp Ripley IBA (9.5 mi. to the northwest), Mille Lacs IBA (18 mi. to the northeast), Avon Hills IBA (12.5 mi. to the southwest) and Sherbourne IBA (27 mi. to the southeast) it is part of a complex of IBAs located in central Minnesota that are important to breeding and migratory birds alike.
+Situated between Camp Ripley, Mille Lacs, Avon Hills, and Sherbourne IBAs it is part of a complex of IBAs located in central Minnesota that are important to breeding and migratory birds alike.
 This part of the state will continue to be under development pressure as the Twin Cities, St. Cloud, and Brainerd areas all expand.
 Ownership is a mix of Federal and State lands along with small parcels in private ownership.
-The public lands include the Crane Meadows National Wildlife Refuge (actual and authorized acquisition areas), Crane Meadows Wildlife Management Area (WMA) and Rice-Skunk WMA.
+The public lands include the Crane Meadows National Wildlife Refuge, Crane Meadows Wildlife Management Area (WMA) and Rice-Skunk WMA.

-Crane Meadows National Wildlife Refuge was established in 1992 to preserve a large, natural wetland complex and serves as an important stop for many species of migrating birds.
+Crane Meadows National Wildlife Refuge was established to preserve a large, natural wetland complex and serves as an important stop for many species of migrating birds.
 It is located within a large watershed that includes Rice, Skunk and Mud Lakes, Platte and Skunk Rivers, and Rice and Buckman Creeks.
 Habitats include sedge meadow wetlands, native tallgrass prairie, oak savanna, and wetlands with stands of wild rice.
 Crane Meadows National Wildlife Refuge presently exists as scattered parcels totaling about 2,000 acres but has a total authorized acquisition boundary of 13,540 acres.
-More information is available at: ,http://www.fws.gov/refuges/profiles/index.cfm?id=32555

 Rice-Skunk Wildlife Management Area is a 426 acre unit characterized by oak woods, lowland aspen and brush emergent wetlands and lowland grasses.
 Management focuses on maintaining and improving habitat, similar to that of the Crane Meadows WMA.
 Recreational opportunities are available year-round.